ASSISTANT JUNIOR DEAN

 The Centre Manager will play a key leadership role in setting up, developing and ensuring the success of the Centre.
 Key responsibilities for the Centre Manager include:

-- Leading the operational capacity of the Centre and developing its media presence
+- Leading the operational capacity of the Centre

 - Liaising with the academic, funding, and impact partners of the Centre